The wonders of the highlands by campervan

 Day 11 - Fort William - Drymen

 This next step takes you to the Trossachs region, where splendid new landscapes await you.
 This nature reserve has magnificent forests, bordered by Scotland’s iconic lakes and mountains.
 No wonder it has inspired so many poets, such as Sir Walter Scott.
 Your destination tonight is Drymen, a town in the heart of the Trossachs.
 Mingle with the locals and relax in a good old pub, where you can sip whisky while singing Scottish hits in your heart!
-Wild camping is not allowed in the Trossachs area, so we’ve included some good camping tips for the next two nights in the road book.
+You will spend two nights in the Trossachs and Loch Lomond National Park.

 Day 12 - Trossachs National Park

 Get ready to be amazed, you’re leaving today for a hike that will leave you breathless!
 Let’s go to Ben Lomond, one of the mountains of the Trossachs National Park, incidentally the highest peak in the region.
-This one is a beautiful mound to climb that will show you beautiful landscapes.
+This one is a beauty to climb that will show you beautiful landscapes.
 Wooded valleys, vast lochs, green hills… In short, a concentrate of the most beautiful Scottish landscapes.
 At the bend in the path of this climbing tour, you may have the opportunity to meet a sheep!
 A very local meeting !
-At the top, you will enjoy a stunning view of Lake Lomond, the largest lake in Scotland after Ness.
+At the top, you will enjoy a stunning view of Lake Lomond, the largest lake in Scotland and United Kingdom.

 Day 13 - Drymen - Edinburgh